 With a new movie coming, Dream Alliance is being thrust into the spotlight again.
-A horse, bred and raised in a former mining village in Wales, owned by working class owners, ended up winning the Welsh Grand National, and competing in some of the greatest steeplechases in the world.
-It was one of the most unlikely stories – How did it happen?
+A horse, bred and raised in a former mining village in Wales and owned by working class owners, somehow ended up winning the Welsh Grand National, and competing in some of the greatest steeplechases in the world.
+It was one of the most unlikely stories, the no name, underdog coming in and winning.
+How did it happen?

 The Dream

-Dream Alliance’s story starts before he was born.
-In Cefn Fforest in Wales, Janet Vokes was looking for fulfillment in her life.
+Before Dream Alliance was born, it was just Janet Vokes, looking for fulfilment in her life.
 Her children were grown, she worked two jobs, and she felt like something was lacking.
-She loved animals and had previously raised dogs and pigeons.
-She overheard a bar patron talking about a racing syndicate he had once run, and was inspired.
+While working at the bar, she overheard a patron talking about a racing syndicate he had once run, and inspiration hit.
+Janet loved animals, and had previously raised dogs and pigeons, but had no experience with horses.

-She asked him how to get started, and to his surprise, she followed all his advice, including finding a cheap mare to breed.
-He was convinced to help her with a new syndicate, and they formed a syndicate with the townspeople, ultimately growing to 23 people, each contributing £10 a week.
-Once they were formed, Janet found a stud in America with a $3,500 stud fee, and negotiated it down to $3,000, the highest syndicate could afford.
+She asked him how to get started, and followed his instructions careful.
+After finding a cheap mare to bred, he realized she was serious and was convinced to help her with creating a new syndicate.
+By bringing in the local townspeople, their syndicate ultimately grew to 23 people, each contributing £10 a week.
+After forming, Janet found a stud in America with a $3,500 stud fee, but negotiated it down to $3,000, the highest syndicate could afford.

 The Underdog

 Horse racing has traditionally been dominated by rich owners.
-People spend thousands to millions on crafting the perfect racehorse, breeding the best to the best, and keeping them in perfect environments.
+There’s a reason it has been nicknamed, “The Sport of Kings,” it requires a lot of money to play, and it’s incredibly risky.
+People spend thousands to millions on crafting the perfect racehorse, breeding the best to the best, and building elaborate farms to keep them in perfect environments, all with no guarantee of making their money back.

-For a horse that was born on a slag heap, owned by perfectly ordinary people, to end up at the biggest races in the world, and winning, was unthinkable.
+For a horse that was born on a slag heap, owned by ordinary people, to end up at some of the biggest races in the world, and winning them, was unthinkable.
 When Dream first appeared on the scene, he was a nobody, owned by nobodies, and not a horse to be taken seriously.

 The Horse